letsencrypt/boulder/test/boulder-tools/README.md

 Rather than install multiple versions of Go within the same `boulder-tools` container we maintain separate images for each Go version we support.

 When a new Go version is available we perform several steps to integrate it to our workflow:

 1. We add it to the `GO_VERSIONS` array in `tag_and_upload.sh`.
 2. We run the `tag_and_upload.sh` script to build, tag, and upload a `boulder-tools` image for each of the `GO_VERSIONS`
-3. We update `.travis.yml`, adding the new Go version to the `go` section.
+3. We update `.github/workflows/boulder-ci.yml`, adding the new docker image tag(s) to the `BOULDER_TOOLS_TAG` section.

-After some time when we have spot checked the new Go release and coordinated a staging/prod environment upgrade with the operations team we can remove the old `GO_VERSIONS` entries and delete their respective build matrix items.
+After some time when we have spot checked the new Go release and coordinated a staging/prod environment upgrade with the operations team we can remove the old `GO_VERSIONS` entries, delete their respective build matrix items, and update `docker-compose.yml`.